mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 This is essentially an area of plant life that grows from the thawing soil at incredible speed.
 Within a few hours an area of grass–like plants up to 2–3m high can spring up.
-Glades tend to be 2–3 kilometres across and rapidly attract animals from the surrounding area, drawn to the readily available food and shelter of the glade.
+Glades tend to be 2–3 kilometers across and rapidly attract animals from the surrounding area, drawn to the readily available food and shelter of the glade.
 Once the temperature drops below freezing, the plants rapidly die and the animals depart after a last frenzy of